What are the stock market secrets?

 Secret No. 7: Get rid of the weeds and water the flowers — not the other way around

 This is a very good stock market strategy when you review your share portfolio or mutual fund portfolio.

 Defense is for times of insufficiency, and attack is for times of surplus. – Art Of War

 A balance between good defense and attack can make a world of difference between winning and losing a war.

 When it comes to managing money in the stock market, it becomes equally important to have a balanced approach.

 People have this theory of loss-aversion, i.e. when the share price falls down by 50%, they choose to wait.
 They convince themselves and others by saying “It will definitely come back”.

 Also, people will rush to book profit when their shares go up just by 10%.
-In effect, investors tend to keep the loss making shares with themselves and they offload their profitable shares.
-Actually it needs to be the other way around.
+In effect, investors tend to keep the loss-making shares with themselves and they offload their profitable shares.
+Actually, it needs to be the other way around.

-If a stock or fund is not maintaining the good fundamentals which was there when you selected it, then you can consider them to sell.
+If a stock or fund is not maintaining the good fundamentals which were there when you selected it, then you can consider them to sell.

 Though this is the last secret of the stock market success, this secret is the most important and not to be neglected secret for the stock market success.